briansnelson/reading-notes/102notes/git_tutorial.md

-Notes from class 3, using git.
+# Notes from class 3, using git.

-Prior to git, I imagine developers jumped out of windows because the possiblity of catestrophic losses was possible.
+* Prior to git, I imagine developers jumped out of windows because the possiblity of catestrophic losses was possible.
-Below are many of the notes from udemy's class about git--very specifc keystrokes to correctly code within git.
+* Below are many of the notes from udemy's class about git--very specifc keystrokes to correctly code within git.

-Another beuty of git is that you can work in the cloud or locally on your own machine.
+* Another beauty of git is that you can work in the cloud or locally on your own machine. g

-You clone repositories, work locally, then add/commit/push to place them into the cloud.
+* You clone repositories, work locally, then add/commit/push to place them into the cloud.

-There is also an undo function--thank God.
+* There is also an undo function--thank God.
 That is by using the -amend command.

-The primary sequence is add/commit/push.
+## The primary sequence is add/commit/push.
 But one can stash changes prior to committing--it temporarly removes changes and hides them with a clearn working direlcy.
 When you're ready to continue, you use 'git stash apply' to retrieve the hidden changes.

-History of Git
+## History of Git
-Git traces its roots to the open source software project Linux kernel.
+1. Git traces its roots to the open source software project Linux kernel.
 Developers of this project began using a DVCS called BitKeeper in 2002.
 In 2005, many of these developers stopped using this DVCS due to tension between the Linux kernel community and the company behind BitKeeper’s and the eventual revocation of the DVCS’ gratis status.
 Subsequently, Linus Torvalds, the chief architect of the Linux kernel, began creating Git.
 With the intention of creating a DVCS with a workflow design similar to that of BitKeeper, which was also fast, Git allowed for non-linear development via multiple branches, could support large projects, possessed strong mechanisms preventing corruption, and had a simple design.
 Since its inception in 2005, Git has become one of the most utilized Version Control Systems in the world.

-Mac OS X
+2. **Mac OS X**
 Terminal

-The simplest method for installing Git on a Mac (for Mavericks 10.9 and above) is running Git from the Terminal.
+3. The simplest method for installing Git on a Mac (for Mavericks 10.9 and above) is running Git from the Terminal.
 If Git is not installed, you will see a prompt for installation.

-Git Website
+4. **Git Website**

 You can also download Git by visiting this link and following the posted directions:

 http://git-scm.com/download/mac

-GitHub
+5. **GitHub**

 A third option is to install Git as part of the GitHub for Mac install.
 GitHub is repository hosting service, which we will discuss in a future section.